-Ideal Painting weather conditions.
+Ideal Painting Weather Conditions.
 It’s best to do exterior painting in mild weather, ideally when the temperature is between 60 and 85 degrees F., with little or no wind.
 Paints form the most protective coating in this type of weather.

-As you can see, it isn’t difficult to get a durable exterior paint job, as long as you go about things in the correct way.
+As you can see, it isn’t difficult to get a durable exterior paint job, as long as you go about things in the right way.
 Use these four tips to unlock the way to a perfect exterior paint job for your home.